 We tried this approach (with support for both OpenMP and pthreads) and found the code was never faster than pure MPI and cumbersome to use hence we have removed it.

-An alternative simple model of PETSc with threads is to have individual OpenMP threads to each manage their own (sequential) PETSc objects (and each thread can interact only with its own objects).
+An alternative simple model of PETSc with threads is to have individual threads (OpenMP or others) to each manage their own (sequential) PETSc objects (and each thread can interact only with its own objects).
 This is useful when one has many small systems (or sets of ODEs) that must be integrated in an "embarrassingly parallel" fashion.

-To use this feature one must ./configure PETSc with the option --with-threadsafety --with-log=0 --with-openmp. src/ksp/ksp/examples/tutorials/ex61f.F90 demonstrates how this may be used.
+To use this feature one must ./configure PETSc with the option --with-threadsafety --with-log=0 [--with-openmp or --download-concurrencykit]. src/ksp/ksp/examples/tutorials/ex61f.F90 demonstrates how this may be used with OpenMP.
 The code uses a small number of #pragma omp critical in non-time-critical locations in the code and thus only works with OpenMP and not with pthreads.

 A more complicated model of PETSc with threads, which would allow users to write threaded code that made PETSc calls, is not supported because PETSc is not currently thread-safe.
 Because the issues involved with toolkits and thread safety are complex, this short answer is almost meaningless.
 Thus, this page attempts to explain how threads and thread safety relate to PETSc.
 Note that we are discussing here only "software threads" as opposed to "hardware threads."